Physicslibrary/Threejs-VR-Sensors/README.md

 <img src="images/1-PyMLX90614.png" width="600">

 Try "from smbus2 import SMBus" and few other commands in python to check things.
 The temperature is reading is in Celsius.
-For example, hand is 22.63 degC and head is 31.49 degC.
+For example, hand is ~22 degC and head is ~31 degC.
+Command sensor.get_object_2() gives -273.15 degC which is absolute zero Kelvin.

 ## 2. Lidar-Lite v2